Rehabilitation technologies in people's homes

 Prof Ann Ashburn has been awarded a £2.2 million grant from the HTA to conduct a clinical trial.
 PDSAFE is a personalised exercise programme aimed at improving balance, walking, strengthening muscles and preventing freezing (the inability to move).

-Finding effective ways to use Functional Electrical Stimulation in combination with robot therapy to improve recovery of arm and hand function following stroke.
+Finding effective ways to use Functional Electrical Stimulation in combination with rehabilitation robotics to improve recovery of arm and hand function following stroke.
 This latest research will take the therapy out of the hospital and into patients' homes.

-We know that face-to-face breathing retraining is beneficial for many people with asthma, but the NHS does not have the capacity to provide it for all those who might benefit.
+We know that face-to-face respiratory rehabilitation is beneficial for many people with asthma, but the NHS does not have the capacity to provide it for all those who might benefit.
 The aim of the BREATHE trial is to find out if learning by alternative means (DVD) is equally successful.

 This five-year, £3m multi-centre programme was launched in June 2013.
 Our major contribution is to advance understanding of the mechanisms of movement dysfunction, developing programmes for exercising safely for active living from sedentary people to elite athletes.